 Direct Final Rule.
 A direct final rule identical to the proposal is published in the Rules and Regulations section of today's Federal Register.
-If we receive any adverse comment pertaining to the amendments in the proposal, we will publish a timely notice in the Federal Register informing the public that the amendments are being withdrawn due to adverse comment.
+If we receive any adverse comment pertaining to the amendments, we will publish a timely notice in the Federal Register informing the public that the amendments are being withdrawn due to adverse comment.
 We will address all public comments concerning the withdrawn amendments in a subsequent final rule.
-If no relevant adverse comments are received, no further action will be taken on the proposal, and the direct final rule will become effective as provided in that action.
+If no adverse comments are received, no further action will be taken on the proposal and the direct final rule will become effective as provided in that action.

 The regulatory text for the proposal is identical to that for the direct final rule published in the Rules and Regulations section of today's Federal Register.
-For further supplementary information, the detailed rationale for the proposal and the regulatory revisions, see the direct final rule published in a separate part of this Federal Register.
+For further supplementary information, the detailed rationale for the proposal and the regulatory revisions, see the direct final rule published in the Rules and Regulations section of today's Federal Register.